brianwatling/redispp/README.md

 - Reply objects take care of reading the response lazily, on demand
 - The response is read in either the destructor or when the return value is used
-- Be sure reply objects are destroyed in the order they are created
+- The objects can be nested/scoped in any order.
+All outstanding replies are read and cached for later when a newer request's response is used.
 - See test/perf.cpp or test/test.cpp for more examples

 Up to 64 requests 'on the wire':